ncsa/puppet_deployment/README.md

 # Summary
-Define a process to (re-)build, from scratch, a configuration management environment consisting of a version controled Data Store (gitlab) and OS Configuration Manager (puppet).
+Define a process to (re-)build, from scratch, a configuration management environment consisting of a version controlled Data Store (gitlab) and OS Configuration Manager (puppet).
 The initial purpose is to provide a migration path from a *legacy* (outdated, manual) puppet setup to a more recent, automated setup managed by *r10k*.

 # Test setup using Vagrant
-The vagrant definitions and scripts are useful to provide a test of the scripts and the overall deployment model.
+The vagrant definitions and scripts are useful to provide a test of the scripts and of the overall deployment model.
-The vagrant VM's are all based on CentOS7.
+The vagrant VM's are all based on CentOS 7.5.

 ### Install
 1. `git clone https://github.com/ncsa/puppet_deployment.git`